OpenEvalProject/evals/manuscripts/elife-30203/v2/manuscript.md

 ## Abstract

-10.7554/eLife.30203.001 Phosphatidylinositol-4,5-bisphosphate [PI(4,5)P 2 ] is essential for exocytosis.
-Classical ways of manipulating PI(4,5)P 2 levels are slower than its metabolism, making it difficult to distinguish effects of PI(4,5)P 2 from those of its metabolites.
-We developed a membrane-permeant, photoactivatable PI(4,5)P 2 , which is loaded into cells in an inactive form and activated by light, allowing sub-second increases in PI(4,5)P 2 levels.
-By combining this compound with electrophysiological measurements in mouse adrenal chromaffin cells, we show that PI(4,5)P 2 uncaging potentiates exocytosis and identify synaptotagmin-1 (the Ca 2+ sensor for exocytosis) and Munc13-2 (a vesicle priming protein) as the relevant effector proteins.
-PI(4,5)P 2 activation of exocytosis did not depend on the PI(4,5)P 2 -binding CAPS-proteins, suggesting that PI(4,5)P 2 uncaging may bypass CAPS-function.
-Finally, PI(4,5)P 2 uncaging triggered the rapid fusion of a subset of readily-releasable vesicles, revealing a rapid role of PI(4,5)P 2 in fusion triggering.
+Phosphatidylinositol-4,5-bisphosphate [PI(4,5)P2] is essential for exocytosis.
+Classical ways of manipulating PI(4,5)P2 levels are slower than its metabolism, making it difficult to distinguish effects of PI(4,5)P2 from those of its metabolites.
+We developed a membrane-permeant, photoactivatable PI(4,5)P2, which is loaded into cells in an inactive form and activated by light, allowing sub-second increases in PI(4,5)P2 levels.
+By combining this compound with electrophysiological measurements in mouse adrenal chromaffin cells, we show that PI(4,5)P2 uncaging potentiates exocytosis and identify synaptotagmin-1 (the Ca2+ sensor for exocytosis) and Munc13-2 (a vesicle priming protein) as the relevant effector proteins.
+PI(4,5)P2 activation of exocytosis did not depend on the PI(4,5)P2-binding CAPS-proteins, suggesting that PI(4,5)P2 uncaging may bypass CAPS-function.
+Finally, PI(4,5)P2 uncaging triggered the rapid fusion of a subset of readily-releasable vesicles, revealing a rapid role of PI(4,5)P2 in fusion triggering.
 Thus, optical uncaging of signaling lipids can uncover their rapid effects on cellular processes and identify lipid effectors.

 ## Introduction